Pure Geometric Field Theory: Description of Gravity and Material Distribution: A Lagrangian Function in PAP-Geometry

 where $L(\e{\lambda}{i}{_{\mu}},\e{\lambda}{i}{_{\mu,\nu}}, \e{\lambda}{i}{_{\mu,\nu \sigma}})$ is a scalar field, function of $\e{\lambda}{i}{_{\mu}}$ and its first and second derivatives.
 One of the benefits of using DM-method is investigating differential identities admitted by a certain geometry.
 This allows studying conservation and choosing field equations.
 When applying the DM-method in AP-geometry we get the identity

 where

 and

-Considering the identity (\ref{DM_identity}) as a generalization of Bianchi second identity in the AP-space, we can assume that it gives, physically, a tensorial form of a type of conservation.
-Consequently, it gives rise to the field equations\footnote{As AP-geometry and PAP-geometry are defined by the same geometric structure $\e{\lambda}{i}$ and since the DM-method depends on a Lagrangian which is a function of $\e{\lambda}{i}$, the identity (\ref{DM_identity}) which have been obtained in the AP-geometry framework are still valid in PAP-geometry.}
+Considering the identity (\ref{DM_identity}) as a generalization of Bianchi second identity in the AP-space (or PAP, see theorems 1 and 2 of Ref. \cite{Wanas:2016boh}), we can assume that it gives, physically, a tensorial form of a type of conservation.
+Consequently, it gives rise to the field equations\footnote{As AP-geometry and PAP-geometry are defined by the same geometric structure $\e{\lambda}{i}$ and since the DM-method depends on a Lagrangian which is a function of $\e{\lambda}{i}$, the identity (\ref{DM_identity}) which have been obtained in the AP-geometry framework \cite{MW77} is still valid in PAP-geometry.}

-where $H_{\mu \nu}$ is non-symmetric as clear from its definition (\ref{Hmn_def}).
+where $H_{\mu \nu}$ is non-symmetric as clear from its definition (\ref{Hmn_def}), defined in the PAP geometry.
 Thus we have 16 field equations in 16 field variables $\e{\lambda}{i}{_{\mu}}$.
 As stated above the identity (\ref{DM_identity}) has been considered as a generalization of conservation.
 The conserved quantities are given by the components of the tensor $H_{\mu \nu}$.